 5) The bottom line to buying an RV on a budget is to shop wisely, negotiate the price, put some money down, get the best interest rate possible and figure out what loan term works best for you.
 Once you know what the monthly payment is factor all other costs we discussed into your payment and make sure there is some money left over to use and enjoy your new RV.

-If you are in the market to buy an RV check out our RV Buyer;s Survival Guide.
+If you are in the market to buy an RV check out our How to Buy the Right RV & Save Thousands Video Training Program.
 It can literally save you thousands of dollars on your purchase.